What can trusted advisers offer that AIs can’t?

 Here we suggest integrity as a potentially enduring human capacity, accepting that many achievements of AIs already exceed ours, and that the idea of equivalence between human general intelligence and an artificial version is of marginal relevance.
 The phrase ‘general intelligence’ has meaning (“a variable that summarizes positive correlations among different cognitive tasks”) [source] but very little meaning in this context.
 To anthropomorphise AIs (or AI) is understandable in its infancy, but like children they grow up to not be you.
 AIs are tools, not little people, and trusted professionals have reason, even an obligation, to maintain that reality.

 Scale is central to any consideration of AI.
 Imagine a professional team of any size, evaluating possibilities in order to make judgements and proceed to actions.
 It is in competition with a team of artificial intelligences.
-Humans can be smart but we evolve slowly and despite skills development there is scant evidence that either consciousness or intelligence have evolved much in recent millennia; however we’re making great progress with integrated circuits and, in line with Moore’s Law, in 2016 there were about 10 million times as many transistors on the densest integrated circuits as there were in 1971 then in 2017 the 32-core AMD Epyc took that number to just below 20 million.
+Humans can be smart but we evolve slowly and despite skills development there is scant evidence that either consciousness or intelligence have evolved much in recent millennia, but we’re making great progress with integrated circuits and, in line with Moore’s Law, in 2016 there were about 10 million times as many transistors on the densest integrated circuits as there were in 1971, then in 2017 the 32-core AMD Epyc took that number to just below 20 million.
 AI evolves fast thanks to hardware and also software, as well as human ingenuity and experience.
-Google, AI leader, has quantum-computer processors that the Los Alamos National Laboratory in July 2016 described as [source] “the world’s first commercial quantum-computer processor, smaller than a wristwatch, [it] can evaluate more possibilities simultaneously than there are atoms in the visible universe.”
+Google, AI leader, has quantum-computer processors that the Los Alamos National Laboratory in July 2016 described as [source] “the world’s first commercial quantum-computer processor, smaller than a wristwatch, [it] can evaluate more possibilities simultaneously than there are atoms in the visible universe” – and in the game of Go there are that many board positions.